 If Variable Rate Control is enabled on the Setup screen (System / Features / Implement), the VRC Map option displays below the coverage map selector.
+(X25 Max only)

 The VRC map selector enables a VRC map layer to be displayed (or hidden by selecting None).